ryantxr/insightly-php/README.md

-Php client library for Insightly web API (v2.1)
+PHP client library for Insightly web API (v2.1)
 ===============================================

 The Insightly PHP SDK enables PHP developers to quickly integrate their applications with the Insightly REST API (version 2.1).